didiensta/orbite/README.md

     ./gnuplot.sh folder_of_the_simulation

-It use gnuplot to render an image at each saved time steps and then use ffmpeg to animate them.
+It uses gnuplot to render an image at each saved time steps and then uses ffmpeg to animate them.